raweee/node-red-contrib-whatsapp-link/README.md

 5. Send "`!nodered`" to get a reply from Node-Red  in Chats/Groups.

 ### if Whatsapp Web not working ?
 Their is lite version also avilable in it.
-Totally different from Whatapp-Web, Whatsapp-Lite (Beta Mode) works on Web-Sockets only, It might work for you also.
+Totally different from Whatsapp-Web, Whatsapp-Lite (Beta Mode) works on Web-Sockets only, It might work for you also.

 Simply chosse `Whatsapp Lite` in Whatsapp-Link configration node.